Trading Randomly On Betfair

 Randomness is a massive part of Betfair market price action.

-I was asked about random trading only last week.
-One of the greatest books on trading contains no practical advice about the markets whatsoever but still describes price action and better than a thousand hedge fund managers ever could.
-The Drunkard’s Walk by Leonard Mlodinow details how virtually all aspects of life are ruled by randomness.
+One of the greatest books on trading contains no practical advice about the markets whatsoever but still describes price action very well.
+The Drunkard’s Walk by Leonard Mlodinow details how nearly all aspects of life are ruled by randomness.

-If we are honest with ourselves randomness is a massive part of Betfair market price action.
-It’s one of the principal reasons that almost every backtest fails miserably under real market conditions.
+Randomness is a massive part of Betfair market price action.
+It’s one of the principal reasons that almost every backtest fails under real market conditions.
 Didn’t know you could backtest a trading strategy with Betfair data, huh?
 I’ll let you in on that one next week.

 I know.
 I know.
 The horror!
 I am breaking one of the sacrosanct rules of people who never-actually-trade-betfair-with-real-money-but-like-to-peddle-trite-theories-of-risk-and-reward.
-Yes, of course, I am increasing my risk and capitating my reward.
-Yes, of course, such tactics require a much higher win percentage to be profitable.
-And yes, of course, they can lead to disaster if you don’t properly balance the ratios.
+Yes, I am increasing my risk and limiting my reward.
+Yes, such tactics require a much higher win percentage to be profitable.
+And yes, they can lead to disaster if you don’t properly balance the ratios.
 But instead of having a religious argument about risk and reward just do the following.

 Set up BfBotManager in simulation mode.
 Write a strategy to place 50 random trading trades with 5 pip stop and 10 pip take profit and then place another 50 trades with 10 pip stop and 10 pip profit, then another 50 trades with 20 pip stop and 10 pip profit.
 You’ll notice something interesting – the win/loss ratios are not proportional.
 At 5TP/10 stop, you could lose 90% of the time but at 20st/10tp you may win 55% maybe even 60% of the time.
 You will still lose, but much less and it will take much longer than through the “traditional” way of trading.